-Emission Point(s) Applicable Requirement Condition Number(s) Pollutant/ Parameter Limit/Standard AA-039 and 40 CFR 63.7500(e), 63.7515(d), 63.7540(a)(10)(i)-(vi), (11), (12), and (13), 3.D.1 Tune Up Conduct a biennial tune up.
-AA-051 and Items 1 and 2 of Table 3 to Subpart DDDDD 3.D.1 rune Op Conduct a tune up every five years.
+Emission Point(s) Applicable Requirement Condition Number(s) Pollutant / Parameter Limit/Standard AA-011 40 CFR 63.7500(e), Subpart DDDDD; 40 CFR 63.7515(d), Subpart DDDDD; 40 CFR 63.7540(a)(10)(i)-(vi), (11), (12), and (13), Subpart DDDDD; and Items 1 and 2 of Table 3 to Subpart DDDDD 3.D.1 Tune Up Conduct a tune up every five years.

-- 3.D.1 For Emission Points AA-039 and AA-051, the permittee shall conduct a tune-up of each process heater.
-For Emission Point AA-039, the tune-up shall be conducted biennially not to exceed 25 months from the previous one, and for Emission Point AA-051, the tune-up shall be conducted once every five years not to exceed 61 months from the previous one.
-If the units are operating on the required date of the tune-up then the tune-up must be conducted within 30 days from startup.
+- 3.D.1 For Emission Point AA-011, the permittee shall conduct a tune-up of the process heater once every five years not to exceed 61 months from the previous one.
+If the unit is not operating on the required date of the tune-up, then the tune-up must be conducted within 30 days from startup.
 Each tune up shall be conducted according to the following: - (a) As applicable, inspect the burner, and clean or replace any components of the burner as necessary (the burner inspection may be delayed until the next scheduled unit shutdown).
 At units where entry into a piece of process equipment or into a storage vessel is required to complete the tune-up inspections, inspections are required only during planned entries into the storage vessel or process equipment; - (b) Inspect the flame pattern, as applicable, and adjust the burner as necessary to optimize the flame pattern.
 The adjustment should be consistent with the manufacturer's specifications, if available; - (c) Inspect the system controlling the air-to-fuel ratio, as applicable, and ensure that it is correctly calibrated and functioning properly (the inspection may be delayed until the next scheduled unit shutdown).
 Units that produce electricity for sale may delay the inspection until the first outage, not to exceed 36 months from the previous inspection; - (d) Optimize total emissions of CO.
 This optimization should be consistent with the manufacturer's specifications, if available, and with any NO_X requirement to which the unit is subject; - (e) Measure the concentrations in the effluent stream of CO in parts per million, by volume, and oxygen in volume percent, before and after the adjustments are made (measurements may be either on a dry or wet basis, as long as it is the same basis before and after the adjustments are made).
-Measurements may be taken using a portable CO analyzer; and - (f) Maintain on-site and submit, if requested by the DEQ, an annual report containing the information below:
+Measurements may be taken using a portable CO analyzer; and - (f) Maintain on-site and submit, if requested by the DEQ, a report containing the information below: